rails/rails/guides/source/migrations.md

 # Updates the source - which contains both migrations and the latest version of
 the Product model.
-# Runs outstanding migrations with +rake db:migrate+, which
+# Runs outstanding migrations with `rake db:migrate`, which
-includes the one that updates the +Product+ model.
+includes the one that updates the `Product` model.

 The migration crashes because when the model attempts to save, it tries to validate the second added column, which is not in the database when the _first_